Unlocking the Potential of Digital Health

 Our flagship project, Stanford Spezi, is an open-source framework for building modular, interoperable, and scalable digital health applications.

-View our Projects Build with Spezi Join our Team
+Build with Spezi

-News & Updates From Biodesign Digital Health
+Featured Projects From Biodesign Digital Health

 Students develop six Spezi-based real-world digital health applications